What Do I Need to Do on Climate?

 Scope 3 emissions are all other indirect emissions that occur in the organisation’s value chain e.g. purchased goods and services, waste, business travel, staff commuting, water

-Different plans are required for relevant and priority contracts.
+Different plans are required for Relevant and Priority Contracts.
+Two templates have been provided to help both buyers and bidders as part of the selection process.
+One has been designed specifically for Relevant Contracts and the other for Priority Contracts.
 You can find guidance on how to complete these as well as pre-completed examples of both plans below.

 Please note: the example templates provided below are for guidance only and are not legal advice.
-They should not be used for your bid responses - you should ensure your bid response is specific and relevant to the procurement exercise you are bidding for.
+They should not be used for your bid responses - you should ensure your bid response is specific and relevant to your organisation and to the procurement exercise you are bidding for.